ervin-machine/notionExample/README.md

 ## Usage

-Here is the magic happening, it used to handle creating and editing a text.
+Here is the magic happening, it used to handle creating and editing a text and also if user decide to cancel creating text just press Escape button.

 ```
 headingInputEl.addEventListener('keydown', (event) => {